samche42/ShiftScan/README.md

 | RBD_040323_01  | Collection2  | G19  | compound_z  | 0        |
 | RBD_040323_01  | Collection2  | G20  | compound_q  | 1        |

-Here, 'ASSAY_PLATE' **MUST** match the names of your raw data files.
+Here, the 'ASSAY_PLATE' values **MUST** match the names of your raw data files.
 'SOURCE_PLATE' should be the name of the collection your samples originated from.
 Do not include control wells in the metadata.
-If your compounds are not fractions leave this column as zeros all the way down.
+If your compounds are not the result of fractionation or are pure, leave this column as zeros all the way down.

 ### Step 3: Raw data concatenation and processing
 To analyze many files at once, the first step is to concatenate the data with the file_concatenator.py script.
 You will need to navigate to the folder in which your raw data files are stored and then run: